dotkom/monoweb/docs/attendance-spesification.md

 This is the actions the organizer can take based on the situation of the user.

 #### Target user on waiting list for their designated pool

+The overall capacity of the event is not changed by bumping.

 Bump user to being registered for the event
 - User takes the place of a registered user.
 The registered user ends up at the top of the waiting list